 Fisher Forge was founded by blacksmith David Fisher in 1992.
-David began forging while restoring an old stone farm house.
+David began working in the blacksmithing forge while restoring an old stone farm house.
 His passion for working with metal grew from there, along with the various types of items made and the materials used.
-David works with steel, aluminum, stainless steel, copper, brass, and bronze.
+At his blacksmith workshop, David works with steel, aluminum, stainless steel, copper, brass, and bronze.
 The types of items crafted include antique reproductions, kitchen utensils, railings, gates, fencing, custom car and motorcycle parts, furniture, artistic pieces, and hardware for cabinets, furniture and doors.
 His unique style and craftsmanship are among the best in the area, and he is well-known throughout the blacksmithing world.

 And it’s not just homes that David’s custom blacksmithing work has been displayed in.
 It has also graced the pages of magazines including Early American Live, Wood Workers Journal, and Martha Stewart Living, (where he was listed as Martha’s favorite blacksmith).
 His work was even featured on TV, on Extreme Make Over Home Addition and DIY Network’s Money Hunters, which he helped stage and appeared on.
 Most recently he demonstrated with Chilean sculptor Francisco Gazitua at the 2014 ABANA Conference.